QuantConnect/lean-cli/README.md

   --gdax-passphrase TEXT          Your Coinbase Pro API passphrase --gdax-environment [paper|live]
+                                  The environment to run in, paper for the sandbox, live for live trading --binance-api-key TEXT          Your Binance API key --binance-api-secret TEXT       Your Binance API secret --binance-environment [demo|real]
-                                  The environment to run in, paper for the sandbox, live for live trading --node TEXT                     The name or id of the live node to run on --auto-restart BOOLEAN          Whether automatic algorithm restarting must be enabled --notify-order-events BOOLEAN   Whether notifications must be sent for order events
+                                  The environment to run in, demo for testnet, real for the production environment --node TEXT                     The name or id of the live node to run on --auto-restart BOOLEAN          Whether automatic algorithm restarting must be enabled --notify-order-events BOOLEAN   Whether notifications must be sent for order events